ada-popovic/markdown_archive/README.md

 During this semester I was planning to make quite a lot of physical, analogue projects next to my coding-related endeavours.
 Unfortunately, because of COVID-19 crisis, we were forced to present the outcomes in a digital way, which influenced my decision process for majority of transcodings.

 ## Outcomes
-Looking at all the visual results of my experiments, I noticed that all of them share one trait-certain magicality, detachment from reality.
-I decided that the most fitting format to contain all of the transcodings would be
+Looking at all the visual results of my experiments, I noticed that all of them share one trait - certain strangeness, magicality, detachment from reality.
+I decided that the most fitting format to contain all of the transcodings would be a Wunderkammer, especially considering how the gems of Marx's collection at IISG are stored - in a glass display box, very reminiscent of a Cabinet of Curiosities.

+I needed to store the three finalised transcodings.